prplecake/online_actogram/README.md

 ## Authors

-This tool originated from an idea and script by [Barrett F. Davis](https://github.com/barrettfdavis/online_actogram), initially released in [July 2020](https://web.archive.org/web/20221127100155/https://www.reddit.com/r/N24/comments/hxve2w/dont_delete_your_browser_history/).
+This tool is a fork from the excellent [online_actogram](https://github.com/barrettfdavis/online_actogram) script by Barrett F. Davis who conceived both the idea and the first implementation initially released in [July 2020](https://web.archive.org/web/20221127100155/https://www.reddit.com/r/N24/comments/hxve2w/dont_delete_your_browser_history/).

 ## License